ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 citation    Date  "Date"             "Date" citation                             "ID-number"

-For a field that is to be created, buth which will be empty becasue there is no existing data, use the word NULL in the source, as shown here:
+For a field that is to be created, but which will be empty because there is no existing data, use the word NULL in the source, as shown here:

 source      Text   "Repository"      "RepositoryName"